You may have heard of Blockchain for cryptocurrency, but did you know this technology also…

 - Too many project stakeholders with differing opinions

-As we mentioned previously in our recent post about 7 reasons why software projects fail, scope creep can be triggered by the smallest of brainstorming meetings or update calls, where phrases like “Wouldn’t it be cool if…?” get innocently suggested and then fully supported by the team.
+As discussed in a previous blog post, 7 Reasons Why Software Products Fail, scope creep can be triggered by the smallest of brainstorming meetings or update calls, where phrases like “Wouldn’t it be cool if…?” get innocently suggested and then fully supported by the team.
 The next thing you know, something that was an innocent suggestion has the whole development team derailed onto something that was not a priority or is not core to the project.
 The reality is, in-process changes can quickly pile up and wreak havoc on your timeline and budget, especially if you need to have something completed by a certain date.

 The Chili Dilemma